Pacific Islander Americans: Second stage (20th-21st centuries)

-During the 1970s, over nine thousand Pacific Islanders migrated to the U.S., mostly from Samoa (both Western and American), Guam, Tonga, and Fiji, but also from other islands such as Federated States of Micronesia or Palau.
-Many of these people emigrated to the U.S. to study at its universities.
+During the 1970s, over nine thousand Pacific Islanders migrated to the US, mostly from Samoa (both Western and American), Guam, Tonga, and Fiji, but also from other islands such as Federated States of Micronesia or Palau.
+Many of these people immigrated to the US to study at its universities.
 Moreover, in the 1980s, migration from the Pacific Islands to the United States became more diversified when this country acquired the Northern Marianas Islands in 1986 and signed an agreement with TTPI (FSM, Palau and the Marshall Islands) called the Compact of Free Association.
-The Compact of Free Association allows the inhabitants from TTPI to travel and work in the United States without visas.
+The Compact of Free Association allows the inhabitants from TTPI to travel and work in the US without visas.
 On the other hand, the Tyson Foods company, which employed a significant part of the population of the Marshall Islands, relocated many of its Marshellese employees in Springdale, Arkansas, where the company is based.
 However, most of Pacific Islanders continued to migrate to western urban areas and Hawaii.
-More of five thousand Pacific Islanders migrated to the United States in the 1990s, settling mostly in western cities such as Los Angeles, San Francisco, Seattle, or Salt Lake City.
-In the 2000 United States census, almost all the countries of Oceania were mentioned, although only the ethnic groups mentioned in the article consisted of thousands of people.
-In the 2000s and 2010s, several thousands more Pacific Islanders emigrated to the United States.
+More of five thousand Pacific Islanders migrated to the US in the 1990s, settling mostly in western cities such as Los Angeles, San Francisco, Seattle, or Salt Lake City.
+In the 2000 US census, almost all the countries of Oceania were mentioned, although only the ethnic groups mentioned in the article consisted of thousands of people.
+In the 2000s and 2010s, several thousands more Pacific Islanders immigrated to the US.

 Population

 Demography

 In the 2000 and 2010 censuses, the term "Native Hawaiian or other Pacific Islander" refers to people having origins in any of the original peoples of Hawaii, Guam, Tonga, Samoa, Fiji, New Zealand, and the Marshalls or other Pacific Islands.
-Most of the Pacific Islander Americans are of Native Hawaiian, Samoan, and Chamorro origin.
+Most Pacific Islander Americans are of Native Hawaiian, Samoan, and Chamorro origin.

-The fact that Hawaii is a U.S. state (meaning that almost the entire native Hawaiian population lives in the U.S.), as well as the migration, high birth rate and miscegenation of the Pacific Islanders have favored the permanence and increase of this population in the U.S. (especially in the number of people who are of partial Pacific Islander descent).
+The fact that Hawaii is a US state (meaning that almost the entire native Hawaiian population lives in the US), as well as the migration and high birth rate of the Pacific Islanders have favored the permanence and increase of this population in the US (especially in the number of people who are of partial Pacific Islander descent).
 In the 2000 census, over 800,000 people claimed to be of Pacific Islander descent and in the 2010 census 1,225,195 Americans claimed "'Native Hawaiian or other Pacific Islander'" as their race alone or in combination.
 Most of them live in urban areas of Hawaii and California, but they also have sizeable populations in Washington, Utah, Nevada, Oregon, Texas, Florida, Arizona, and New York.
-On the other hand, Pacific Islander Americans represent the majority (or are the main ethnic group) in American Samoa, Guam, and the Northern Mariana Islands, from where many of them are natives.
+On the other hand, Pacific Islander Americans represent the majority (or are the main ethnic group) in American Samoa, Guam, and the Northern Mariana Islands, where many of them are natives.